-3. Adopt NRC process for registering Differing Professional Opinions ("DPOs") and complaint review.
+Adopt NRC process for registering Differing Professional Opinions ("DPOs") and complaint review.

-The USDA should create a specific process for registering differing professional opinions, which would enable it to implement the Policy's promise to "[e]nsure that mechanisms are in place to resolve disputes that arise from instances in which the scientific process or the integrity of scientific and technological information may be compromised."15 This language lacks any specific procedure for dealing with scientific disputes and limits itself to potential compromises of the scientific process or the integrity of scientific process or the integrity of scientific not process or the integrity of scientific or technological information.
+The USDA should create a specific process for registering differing professional opinions, which would enable it to implement the Policy's promise to "[e]nsure that mechanisms are in place to resolve disputes that arise from instances in which the scientific process or the integrity of scientific and technological information may be compromised."
+This language lacks any specific procedure for dealing with scientific disputes and limits itself to potential compromises of the scientific process or the integrity of scientific or technological information.

-In contrast, the Nuclear Regulatory Commission ("NRC") instituted specific procedures and a timeline to resolve scientific disputes in its Differing Professional Opinions ("DPO") Program Handbook.16 The DPO receives review by an ad hoc panel, and the NRC policy provides confidentiality protections for submitters.
+In contrast, the Nuclear Regulatory Commission (NRC) instituted specific procedures and a timeline to resolve scientific disputes in its Differing Professional Opinions (DPO) Program Handbook.
+The DPO receives review by an ad hoc panel, and the NRC policy provides confidentiality protections for submitters.